 Keep in mind though that the program won't be updated anymore if the developers have gone out of business.

-You can download the latest program version from the following link: Openoffice 2.0 is here
+You can download the latest program version from the following link: [Download not found]

 The link to the developer website has been removed as a consequence.
 We will add the link again if the developer website will come online again in the future.